5.11 Tactical Vendor Code of Conduct

 Factories shall operate in compliance with the laws of their respective countries including all applicable rules and regulations regarding labor, wages, social benefits, workplace health and safety, and the environment.

 Factories shall comply with all environmental rules and regulations applicable to their operations.
 They shall have an environmental management system in place and adopt measures to mitigate negative impact on the environment.

-Factories shall not employ workers younger than 15 years of age--or 14 where local law allows such exception, consistent with the International Labor Organization’s guidelines-- or the age for completing compulsory education, whichever is greater.
+Factories shall not employ workers younger than 15 years of age or the age for completing compulsory education, whichever is greater.
 In addition, factories must comply with all legal requirements for young workers, particularly those pertaining to hours of work, wages, and working conditions.